JHDatz/UnicodeProjects/Twitter Project/README.md

 | DistilBERT | Pretrained | 0.9803 | 0.9231 | 0.9829 | 0.9699 | 0.9816 |
 | XLM-RoBERTa | Pretrained | 0.9553 | 0.8544 | 0.9698 | 0.9382 | 0.9625 |

+Table data on Sensitivity, Specificity etc. differs from the in-presentation table due to different formulas being applied.

 </center>

 The score most valued for our use case was the sensitivity, so we label the best